Day relievers

 Day relievers have to be certificated and require attestation if they are still progressing up the salary scale.
 Attestation and certification require that a school acts as an ‘employing school’ to do their attestation and endorse their certification.

-Ask the school in which you do most relieving to be responsible for your appraisal and attestation to ensure that they receive timely salary increments.
+Ask the school in which you do most relieving to be responsible for your professional growth cycle and attestation to ensure that you receive timely salary increments.

 Good employer practice and day relievers